Daniel Everett

-Daniel Leonard Everett (born 26 July 1951) is an American linguist and author best known for his study of the Amazon basin's Pirahã people and their language.
+Daniel Leonard Everett (born July 26, 1951) is an American linguist and author best known for his study of the Amazon basin's Pirahã people and their language.

-Everett is currently Trustee Professor of Cognitive Sciences at Bentley University in Waltham, Massachusetts.
-From July 1, 2010 to June 30, 2018, Everett served as Dean of Arts and Sciences at Bentley.
+In 2025, Everett is Trustee Professor of Cognitive Sciences at Bentley University in Waltham, Massachusetts.
+From July 1, 2010, to June 30, 2018, Everett served as Dean of Arts and Sciences at Bentley.
 Prior to Bentley University, Everett was chair of the Department of Languages, Literatures and Cultures at Illinois State University in Normal, Illinois.
-He has taught at the University of Manchester and the University of Campinas and is former chair of the Linguistics Department of the University of Pittsburgh.
+He has taught at the University of Manchester and is former chair of the Linguistics Department of the University of Pittsburgh.

 Early life

 Everett was raised near the Mexican border in Holtville, California.
 His father was an occasional cowboy, mechanic, and construction worker.
 His mother was a waitress at a local restaurant.
 Everett played in rock bands from the time he was 11 years old until converting to Christianity at age 17, after meeting missionaries Al and Sue Graham in San Diego, California.

-At age 18, Everett married the daughter of these missionaries, Keren.
+At age 18, Everett married the daughter of these missionaries, Keren Graham.
 He completed a diploma in Foreign Missions from the Moody Bible Institute of Chicago in 1975.
 Daniel and Keren Everett subsequently enrolled in the Summer Institute of Linguistics (now SIL International), which trains missionaries in field linguistics so that they can translate the Bible into various world languages.